Diagnosing Acromegaly

 - A magnetic resonance imaging (MRI) scan of the head

-If there is reason to believe that a benign tumor in the pituitary gland is causing the high IGF-I and GH levels, this test will help your doctor see and measure the tumor.
+If there is reason to believe there is a benign tumor in the pituitary gland, this test will help your doctor see and measure the tumor.

 "When I was first diagnosed, I didn’t have any support.